nodejs/node/doc/api/n-api.md

 This API creates a new reference with the specified reference count to the value passed in.

-In Node-API version 8 and earlier, you could only create a reference for object, function, external, and symbol value types.
-In newer Node-API versions, you can create a reference for any value type.
+In Node-API version 8 and earlier, a reference could only be created for object, function, external, and symbol value types.
+However, in newer Node-API versions, a reference can be created for any value type.

 #### `napi_delete_reference`